fmalato/GameOfLife_HCI/README.md

 The game implements a finite grid and comes with a bunch features such as pattern loading, variable framerate and cells history.

 ## Requirements
+I've been using an Anaconda environment with the following packages:
 - Pyton 3.x
 - PyQt 5.9.2
 - numpy 1.18.1